-The bill amends West Virginia Code ยง30-5-22, which pertains to the registration of pharmacies.
+The bill amends West Virginia Code ยง30-5-22, which governs the registration of pharmacies.
 The key change introduced by this legislation is the extension of the registration period for pharmacies from an annual basis to a biennial basis.
 This means that pharmacies will now be required to renew their registrations every two years instead of every year, which is expected to reduce the administrative burden on both the pharmacies and the regulatory board.

-Introduced Version: 30-5-22
+Statutes affected: Introduced Version: 30-5-22

 Enrolled Version: 30-5-22